 Acute reaction

-• most of the reactions are not immune-mediated (do not involve antibodies) and are dose-independent = these effects should be referred as contrast media hypersensitivity reactions
+• most of the reactions are not immune-mediated (do not involve antibodies) and are dose-independent = these effects should be referred to as contrast media hypersensitivity reactions

 • currently used non-ionic low-osmolar contrast agents are safer than the older high-osmolar or ionic contrast media